 Have you ever wondered why it is so hard to achieve real change in organisations?
 Have you ever wondered why organisations don’t really seem to learn?
 Have you ever feared that, in spite of all the talk about change, it will really amount to nothing in the long run?

 There’s little-known answer to these questions, backed by several decades of research.
-It’s not pretty, since it shows the true reasons why these problems are so incredibly hard to solve.
-Fortunately, it also offers a solution.
-The solution is difficult, requiring much commitment, patience and humility. …But then, if you think about it, you already knew there wouldn’t be an easy solution, right? :-)
+It’s not an easy answer, since it shows the true reasons why these problems are so incredibly hard to solve.
+The solution requires commitment, patience and humility. …But then, if you think about it, you already knew there wouldn’t be an easy solution, right? :-)

 In a nutshell